 There are several codes, guidelines and standards for various laboratory situations to ensure the health and safety of workers.
 In addition to ASHRAE standards, the International Building Code (IBC) provides guidelines for lab air quality.
 The International Mechanical Code also defines ventilation rates and exhaust system requirements for scientific laboratories.

 OSHA (Occupational Safety and Health Administration) has set general guidelines for laboratory best practices.
-North Town Mechanical Services is the top industrial HVAC provider in Chicagoland that is completely qualified to install HVAC systems for lab air quality.
+General Mechanical is the top industrial HVAC provider in Chicagoland that is completely qualified to install HVAC systems for lab air quality.

 Defining Air Quality